 Getting In: Admission to the Yerba Buena Gardens Festival is free.

 Sponsored by AIA San Francisco, the largest architectural festival in the country hosts a number of great events on Labor Day Weekend.

 Enjoy professional architecture tours, film screenings, lectures, exhibitions, and much more.

-For its 15th installment, “Future City” is the theme of this year’s festival.
+For its 16th installment, “We the City” is the theme of this year’s festival.

 Getting In: Select Architecture and The City events are free; for those events that do require tickets, please visit the event website.

 One of the biggest street festivals in the area this weekend, the Millbrae Art & Wine Festival is perfect for adults.
 This year they’re celebrating their 49th year with tons of great events, exhibits, performances, and more.